 The church in Chirk was built in the 12th century, probably on the site of an earlier temple dedicated to Saint Tysilio.
 The earliest written records about the church come from 1163.
-Around 1475, the original Norman structure was rebuilt in the English perpendicular gothic style.
-Renovations and restorations began to be carried out at the beginning of the 19th century.
-The church was partially rebuilt after being destroyed by a fire in 1853, further restoration work was carried out in 1877.
+Around 1475, the original Norman structure was rebuilt in the English Perpendicular Gothic style and in 1519, shortly after the tower was added, William Edwards of New Hall founded the second nave.
+Modern renovations began at the beginning of the 19th century.
+In the years 1828-1829 equipment was replaced, and after 1853 the church was partially rebuilt after being damaged by a fire.
+Further restoration works were carried out in 1877.

 Website cpat.org.uk,Church of St Mary, Chirk.